 Staphylococcus aureus is the most common bacteria associated with infection in damaged nipples, mastitis or breast abscesses.
-An increasing number of Staphylococcus aureus bacteria (staph) are resistant to certain antibiotics and are known as methicillin or meticillin-resistant Staphylococcus aureus (MRSA).
-MRSA may affect a wound or be a more systemic infection (throughout the body).
+An increasing number of Staphylococcus aureus bacteria (S. aureus or staph) are resistant to certain antibiotics and are known as methicillin or meticillin-resistant Staphylococcus aureus (MRSA).
+MRSA may directly affect a wound or be a more systemic infection (throughout the body).
 Some people are carriers of staph without having any symptoms of infection.
 This article looks at the recommendations for breastfeeding if a mother is diagnosed with staph or an MRSA infection.

 Staphylococcus aureus infection

-Staph is a common bacteria which may be found on the skin or in the nose 1.
-When a bacterial infection is found in cracked or damaged nipples, infective mastitis or an abscess, penicillin-resistant Staphylococcus aureus (staph or S. aureus) is the most likely bacteria to be cultured.
-Your doctor will prescribe antibiotic treatment (penicillinase-resistant penicillins) to deal with the infection but breastfeeding can continue 2 3.
+S. aureus is a common bacteria which may be found on the skin or in the nose.1 When a bacterial infection is found in cracked or damaged nipples, infective mastitis or an abscess, penicillin-resistant Staphylococcus aureus is the most likely bacteria to be cultured.
+Your doctor will prescribe antibiotic treatment (penicillinase-resistant penicillins) to deal with the infection but breastfeeding can continue.23

 Many health workers are concerned about a possible risk of infection to the infant, especially if the milk appears to contain pus.
 They recommend manual expression, and discarding of the milk.
 However a number of studies have demonstrated that continuing to breastfeed is generally safe, even in the presence of Staph. aureus.

 The infant should be observed for any signs of infection, and if mastitis is known to be due to staphylococcal or streptococcal infection, simultaneous antibiotic treatment of the infant may be considered.